Kathleen Drew-Baker

-Kathleen Mary Drew-Baker (6 November 1901 – 14 September 1957) was a British phycologist, known for her research on the edible seaweed Porphyra laciniata (nori), which led to a breakthrough for commercial cultivation.
+Kathleen Mary Drew-Baker (née Drew; 6 November 1901 – 14 September 1957) was an English phycologist.
+She was known for her research on the edible seaweed Porphyra umbilicalis, which led to a breakthrough for the commercial cultivation of nori.

-Kathleen Drew-Baker's scientific legacy is revered in Japan, where she has been named Mother of the Sea.
-Her work is celebrated each year on April 14.
-A monument to her was erected in 1963 at the Sumiyoshi shrine in Uto, Kumamoto, Japan.
+Kathleen Drew-Baker's scientific legacy is revered in Japan, where she has been nicknamed Mother of the Sea.
+Her work is celebrated each year on 14 April.
+A monument to her was erected in 1963 at Sumiyoshi Shrine in Uto, Kumamoto, Japan.

 Early life and education

-Born Kathleen Mary Drew on 6 November 1901 in Leigh, Lancashire, the elder daughter of Walter and Augusta Caroline Drew.
-She attended Bishop Wordsworth's School, Salisbury and won a County Major Scholarship to study botany at the University of Manchester.
+Born Kathleen Mary Drew on 6 November 1901 in Leigh, Lancashire, she was the elder daughter of Walter and Augusta Caroline Drew.
+She attended Bishop Wordsworth's School, Salisbury, and won a County Major Scholarship to study botany at the University of Manchester.
 She graduated in 1922 with first class honours (one of the first two women to achieve a first class honours degree there) and subsequently studied for an MSc, graduating in 1923.
-In 1939 she was awarded a DSc (higher doctorate) from the same institution.
+In 1939 she was awarded a DSc from the same institution.

 Academic career

-Drew-Baker spent most of her academic life at the cryptogamic botany department of the University of Manchester, serving as a lecturer in Botany and Researcher from 1922 to 1957.
-In 1925 she spent two years working at the University of California, Berkeley after winning a Commonwealth Fellowship, travelling as far as Hawaii to collect botanical samples.
+Drew-Baker spent most of her academic life at the cryptogamic botany department of the University of Manchester, serving as a lecturer in botany and researcher from 1922 to 1957.
+In 1925, she spent two years working at the University of California, Berkeley, after winning a Commonwealth Fellowship, travelling as far as Hawaii to collect botanical samples.
 Kathleen married Manchester academic Henry Wright-Baker in 1928, which resulted in her dismissal by the university which had a policy of not employing married women.
-Drew-Baker was awarded an Ashburne Hall Research Scholarship in 1922, and in later years joining the staff of the Manchester Botany Department and being awarded a research fellowship in the university's Laboratory of Cryptogamic Botany.
+Drew-Baker was awarded an Ashburne Hall Research Scholarship in 1922, and in later years joined the staff of the Manchester Department of Botany and awarded a research fellowship in the university's Laboratory of Cryptogamic Botany.